travis-ci/docs-travis-ci-com/docs/user/database-setup.md

 ### MongoDB

+MongoDB is not started on boot.
+To make Travis CI start the service for you, add

+    services:
+      - mongodb

+to your `.travis.yml`.

 MongoDB binds to 127.0.0.1, uses stock configuration and requires no authentication or database creation up front.

 In cases you need to create users for your database, you can do it using a `before_script` in your `.travis.yml` file::